xalhs/reciprocity-formulas/README.md

 ## Homology

 Very briefly, we can create a manifold by acting on a set of curves inside $S^3$.
 These curves are partially described by what is called the linking matrix, which is a symmetric matrix.
-Now there is a way of obtaining the homology if the manifold by looking at the linking matrix.
+Now there is a way of obtaining the homology of the manifold by looking at the linking matrix.
 Suppose that $L$ is an $n\times n$ linking matrix then the first homology group can be written as:

 $$
 H_1 = \langle G_1 ,..., G_n | L\cdot \mathbb{G} = 0 \rangle,